-It has become one of the most photographed sights in Oslo, it’s in bronze and it’s one of the first things you see when arriving to Oslo Central Station.
-Of course we are talking about The Tiger!
+It has become one of the most photographed sights in Oslo, in bronze, and it’s one of the first things you see when arriving at Oslo Central Station.
+Of course, we are talking about Oslo’s iconic statue, The Tiger!

-The 4.5 metre long bronze tiger, made by Elena Engelsen, was a gift to the city of Oslo when they celebrated their 1000-year anniversary in 2000.
+The 4.5 metre-long bronze tiger, made by Elena Engelsen, was a gift to the city of Oslo when it celebrated its 1000th anniversary in 2000.
 The city of Oslo wanted a tiger, and that’s what they got.
-You think it’s weird?
+Do you think it’s weird?
 Well, there is a reason, of course!
 Oslo happens to have a nickname: Tigerstaden (The Tiger City).
-It’s believed it was mentioned the first time by a Norwegian poet, Bjørnstjerne Bjørnson, who’s poem “Sidste Sang” (1870) describes a fight between a horse and a tiger.
-The horse is to represent the safe countryside and the tiger the dangerous city.
-Today the nick-name isn’t really known for the same meaning; it’s more of a way to describe an exciting and happening city.
+It’s believed it was mentioned for the first time by a Norwegian poet, Bjørnstjerne Bjørnson, whose poem “Sidste Sang” (1870) describes a fight between a horse and a tiger.
+The horse represents the safe countryside, and the tiger represents the dangerous city.
+Today the nickname isn’t known for the same meaning; it’s more of a way to describe an exciting and happening city.

 If you want to visit the statue, head to Jernbanetorget, the square in front of the central station.
 It’s hard to miss!